rorm-orm/rorm/docs/docs/declaration/model_declaration.md

 - the tablename is derived from --- TODO
-- column `id` is added by default by inheriting `Model`, adding another primary is possible via --- TODO
+- column `id` is added by default by inheriting `Model`, adding another primary is possible with the `@primaryKey` annotation.

 ## Annotations